-Giants beat Kershaw, Dodgers 2-1 to end 5-game skid
+Giants beat Kershaw, Dodgers 2-1 to end home skid

 SHORT HOPS

 Dodgers manager Dave Roberts selected Atlanta Braves manager Brian Snitker to the NL’s All-Star coaching staff.
 Roberts will manage the NL for a second straight year on July 9 at Progressive Field in Cleveland. … Taylor’s homer was the 37th by a visiting team at Oracle Park.
-The Giants have gone deep just 18 times at home. … Cody Bellinger was 0 for 3, snapping a 12-game hitting streak. … The Dodgers haven’t lost a series (8-0-2) since dropping two of three in San Francisco (April 29 to May 1).
+The Giants have gone deep just 18 times at home. … Cody Bellinger was 0 for 3, snapping a 12-game hitting streak. … The Dodgers haven’t lost a series (8-0-2) since dropping two of three in San Francisco (April 29 to May 1). … Belt is a career .071 (4 for 56) hitter against Kershaw.

 TRAINER’S ROOM